riteshvg/tlp/content/posts/25-09-2023_JS Basics_Part4.md

 author:
      display_name: Ritesh Gupta
 ---
 This is part 4 of the Back to Basics series covering my JavaScript learning journey.
-In this blog post, I will be how to convert a `string` into an `array`, `filtering an array` and more.
+In this blog post, I will be covering how Chris talked about converting a `string` into an `array`, `filtering an array` and more.

 <!--more-->